*Updated November 24th, 2025

 The National Electrical Code (NEC) has specific requirements for outlet placement, including:

-- GFCI outlets in wet locations (kitchens, bathrooms, outdoors)
+• GFCI outlets in wet locations (kitchens, bathroom, outdoors)

-Each additional outlet or switch increases both material and labor costs.
-Premium fixtures and specialized outlets (like USB-enabled or smart outlets) further add to the total.
+Each additional outlet or switch increases both material costs and labor to install.
+Premium fixtures and specialized outlets (like USB-enabled or smart outlets) further add to the wiring cost.

 Type of Wiring

-- Copper wiring: The industry standard, offering excellent conductivity and durability.
-Costs $0.50 to $3.00 per linear foot for NM cable.
+• Copper wiring: The industry standard, offering excellent conductivity and durability.

 Labor Rates by Region